majid-rafei/eClass/README.md

 ### Step 4: Creation of e-class system front-end prototype (~ 3 hours)

+#### Initial steps for creating a simple prototype for the front page
 For UI the Angular Material is used and installed using the following command:
 ```shell
 ng add @angular/material